-Evaluation and Exploration expenses of \$11,386 were incurred during the three-month period ended November 30, 2022.
+Evaluation and exploration expenses of \$13,176 were incurred during the six-month period ended February 28, 2023.

-During summer 2022, Critical Elements conducted a prospecting program over several areas of the Company's Nemaska belt property portfolio, including the Duval block.
-Prior to the prospecting campaign, EarthLabs, through its GoldSpot Discoveries division, generated and ranked LCT pegmatite targets using its in-house "SmartTarget" methodology that combines both expert-driven and machinelearning data-driven targeting approaches.
+During summer and fall 2022, Critical Elements conducted a prospecting program over several areas of the Company's Nemaska belt property portfolio, including the Duval block.
+Prior to the prospecting campaign, EarthLabs, through its GoldSpot Discoveries division, generated and ranked LCT pegmatite targets using its in-house "SmartTarget" methodology that combines both expert-driven and machine-learning data-driven targeting approaches.
 The objective of the field program was the identification of new pegmatite bodies using systematic rock geochemical sampling of all pegmatite bodies to refine the geological interpretation of the properties for further exploration work.

-The Company acquired 52 mining titles via map designation during the period covered by this MD&A,
+The Company acquired 52 mining titles via map designation during the period covered by this MD&A.